VikParuchuri/marker/README.md

 # Marker

-Marker converts PDF, EPUB, and MOBI to Markdown, balancing speed with quality.
+Marker converts PDF, EPUB, and MOBI to Markdown.
+It is up to 10x faster than nougat, works across many types of documents, and minimizes hallucinations.
 It runs on GPU or CPU, with configurable parallelism.
-It is up to 10x faster than nougat, and minimizes hallucinations.

 Features:

+- Support for a range of PDF documents (optimized for books and scientific papers)
+- Support for 1 and 2 column layouts
+- Removal of headers/footers/other artifacts
 - Latex conversion for most equations
-- Removal of headers/footers/other artifacts
 - Proper code block and table formatting
 - Support for multiple languages (although most testing is done in English)
-- Support for a range of PDF documents (optimized for books and scientific papers)
 - Works on GPU, CPU, or MPS (mac)

-PDF is a tricky format, so this will not always work perfectly, but it is good enough for most purposes.

 ## How it works